Students play on-line learning games that teach fundamental musical skills within a learning management system.

 Children with special needs who are introduced to playing these music learning games have been found to not only enjoy them and learn music skills, but it has been found that they advance in other areas of development as well.

 Subscription.
 The website is subscription-based to the subscriber level non-public portal.
-A subscriber is synonymous with "member, and is identified with a name and e-mail address combination and given a unique member number.
+A subscriber is synonymous with "member, and is identified with a username and e-mail address combination and given a unique member number.
 The subscriber/member is considered to be the “Administrator”, with the capabilities of entering student information and teacher information, depending upon the subscription level capabilities.

 Using log-on credentials of username and password the subscriber/member gains access to the Subscriber-Administrator resource center (Dashboard).
 From there, the Administrator may enter Teacher and Student information into the system up to the number of student seats for the particular subscription level.
 A student upon entering their assigned username and password gains access to the student music learning center (Dashboard) and can play games.
 In the Solo subscription level the Teacher defaults from the subscriber information but can be altered by the Administrator (subscriber).